skhidrapure/stock-analysis/README.md

 **Step 4:**

-Used a for loop to loop through the arrays (tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices) to output the “Ticker,” “Total Daily Volume,” and “Return” columns in your spreadsheet.
+Used a for loop to loop through the arrays (tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices) to get output the “Ticker,” “Total Daily Volume,” and “Return” columns in your spreadsheet.

 Finally, we ran the stock analysis & checked whether refactoring the code successfully made the VBA script run faster & it did.
 So, the main purpose of the project & the output for Stock-analysis were met.

 ## Summary
 - Every piece of code is written from a perspective of the developer.
 So, based on the perspective of a different developer there can be advantage & disadvantages of refactoring a code.
 The purpose of refactoring a code is to make it run faster, making the code easier to understand & easier to maintain.
 There are other benefits of refactoring, it changes the way a developer thinks about the implementation when not refactoring.
 There's also disadvantages when it comes to refactoring a code like it can be time consuming, no idea to how much time it will take to finish the entire process & sometimes it may land the developer in situation where the developer has no idea what to do next.

-- The original VBA script advantage is that it works correctly.
-The advantages on the refactored VBA script is the refactored VBA script ran faster, thank the original VBA script here are the screenshots showing the runtime for the years 2017 & 2018 for refactored VBA script & original VBA script.
+The original VBA script advantage is that it works correctly.
+The advantages on the refactored VBA script is the refactored VBA script ran faster, than the original VBA script, here are the screenshots showing the runtime for the years 2017 & 2018 for refactored VBA script & original VBA script.

 Original VBA script runtime